The Greatest Showman: Critical response

-On review aggregator Rotten Tomatoes, 56% of 265 reviews are positive, and the average rating is 6/10.
+The film received mixed reviews from critics upon release.
+As reported by Entertainment Weekly, critics felt The Greatest Showman embraces the spectacle and showmanship of Barnum via vibrant musical numbers and lavish visuals, but its superficial approach to character development and historical nuance makes it more an extravagant diversion than a substantive biographical portrait.
+On review aggregator Rotten Tomatoes, 56% of 263 reviews are positive, and the average rating is 6/10.
 The website's critical consensus reads, "The Greatest Showman tries hard to dazzle the audience with a Barnum-style sense of wonder—but at the expense of its complex subject's far more intriguing real-life story."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on reviews from 43 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those at PostTrak gave it 4.5 out of 5 stars and a 70% "definite recommend".

 Owen Gleiberman of Variety gave the film a positive review, writing, "The Greatest Showman is a concoction, the kind of film where all the pieces click into place, yet at an hour and 45 minutes it flies by, and the link it draws between P. T. Barnum and the spirit of today is more than hype."
 Richard Roeper of the Chicago Sun-Times gave the film 3 out of 4 stars, saying, "With all that corn and cheese and old-timey sentiment, The Greatest Showman ends up scoring some very timely social arguments.
 P. T. Barnum himself would have approved the dramatic sleight of hand."
 Steve Persall of Tampa Bay Times gave the film an 'A', and said, "The Greatest Showman is the feel-good movie the holiday season needs," while William Bibbiani of IGN gave The Greatest Showman a score of 7.9 out of 10, and called the film, "wildly entertaining".

 Britton Peele of The Dallas Morning News said, "The story is interesting and the beats are well acted, but it's the musical numbers that make The Greatest Showman."
-Jackie K Cooper of HuffPost gave the film a score of 10/10 and wrote, "You will be overwhelmed by the music and magic that explode on the screen.
+Jackie K. Cooper of HuffPost gave the film a score of 10/10 and wrote, "You will be overwhelmed by the music and magic that explode on the screen.
 The film has a message that should resonate with today's world concerning acceptance and courage."
 Hugh Armitage of Digital Spy said, "The Greatest Showman is a broad and solid crowd-pleaser.
 An undemanding spectacle for all the family."
 Alan Jones of the Radio Times called it "A joyously uplifting potpourri of visual resplendence, stylish choreography and solid gold magic, one engineered to approximate the lavish spectacle the movie musical once offered."